BECOME AN INTERNATIONAL STUDENT

 Find out everything you need to know about our international entry requirements here!

-Whilst studying abroad in Australia, you’ll learn from world-class lecturers who are all experienced in the industry and provide one-on-one tuition designed to bring your musicianship to the next level.
-Our lecturers are all successful musicians and academics with in-depth insights that will help to ensure your success in music.
-You’ll also be able to study a range of electives from our different faculties, from audio to composition and production.
+While studying in Australia, you’ll learn from world-class lecturers who are all experienced in the industry and provide one-on-one tuition designed to bring your musicianship to the next level.
+Our lecturers are experienced musicians, music industry professionals and academics with in-depth insights that will help support your path to a successful future in the music industry.
+Whatever specialisation you choose at AIM, you’ll also have the opportunity to expand your skills and perspectives with electives from other programs, such as audio, composition and production.

 There’s never been a better time to explore new creative horizons.
 Complete the online form and we will be in touch to discuss how our courses align with your interests and aspirations.